Software Enquiries: 353 (0) 1 603 3951

 Where did they come from?

 The data scientist role also has academic origins.
-A few years ago, universities began to recognize that employers wanted people who were programmers and team players.
-Professors tweaked their classes to accommodate this - and some programs, such as the Institute for Advanced Analytics at North Carolina State University, prepared to churn out the next generation of data scientists.
-There are now more than 60 similar programs in universities around the country.
+A few years ago, universities began to recognise that employers wanted people who were programmers and team players.
+Professors tweaked their classes to accommodate this – and some programmes, such as the Institute for Advanced Analytics at North Carolina State University, prepared to churn out the next generation of data scientists.
+There are now more than 60 similar programmes in universities around the country.

 “My days can be very similar but week-to-week work can vary greatly.
 For a few weeks I might be working on a text mining project, and after that I could be creating a predictive model around the customer.
 Mixed in are meetings with others about analytics and how it can help different parts of the business.”